 Are you interested in working abroad?
-Before you submit your resume, make sure that you have taken the Pre-employment Orientation Seminar (PEOS) from the Philippine Overseas Employment Administration (POEA).
+Before you submit your resume, make sure that you have taken the Pre-employment Orientation Seminar (PEOS) from the Department of Migrant Workers (formerly the Philippine Overseas Employment Administration or POEA).
 This seminar is a pre-requisite for employment abroad and those who take it can acquire the PEOS certificate which can be used for job applications with a POEA-accredited recruitment agency.

 The PEOS used to be conducted in POEA training centers all over the country.
 Would-be overseas Filipino workers (OFWs) would spend precious time and money to go to POEA training centers just to take the PEOS.
 But with the advent of the Internet, aspiring OFWs can now take the PEOS online in the comfort of their homes using their computer or smartphone.